 This product contains another ingredient, however, that stays on your face even after you rinse.
-That ingredient is menthyl lactate.
+That ingredient is menthyl lactate9.
 It makes the cleanser smell minty and stimulates your face, producing redness all over your face instead of just around your pimples.

 Avon Clinical Advanced Retexturizing Peel

 Avon Clinical Advanced Retexturizing Peel used to be a great product for loosening up old, dead skin so it can be rinsed off to open up pores.
 The Retexturizing Peel consisted of two products.
 One was a glycolic acid pad applied to the face to exfoliate the skin.
-The second was a neutralizing pad applied to the skin to keep the glycolic acid from burning the skin.
+The second was a neutralizing pad applied to the skin to keep the glycolic acid10 from burning the skin.
 This product provided the same 35% strength chemical peel that it is possible to get at the dermatologist’s office.